ChaoqunZheng/MH-OQA/README.md

 # MH-OQA

-Code for Adaptive Multi-modal Quantized Hashing
+Code for  Multi-modal Hashing with Online Query-Adaption

 Prerequisities